tock/tock/doc/reference/trd104-syscalls.md

 dynamic upcalls, an upcall can't be invoked after it's unregistered.

-At the same time, invoking the new upcall in response to prior events has its own correctness issues.
+Invoking the new upcall in response to prior events has its own correctness issues.
 For example, suppose that userspace registers an upcall for receiving a certain type of event (e.g., a rising edge on a GPIO pin).
 It then changes the